sagemath/trac_to_gh/Issue 33.md

 # Issue 33: notebook -- paste into worksheet problem

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/33

 Original creator: was